population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 at home more as a result of the school closures.
-Although we cannot directly capture this dimension, it is likely that it added to the general level of food insecurity as these children often would have been served lunch at school.
+Although we cannot directly capture this dimension, it is likely that it added to the general level of food insecurity as these children often would have been served lunch at school, as was the case for Nigeria [@Abay2021].

-Using the household rosters from UHFS and the UNPS 2019/20, we have data on the number of household members, adults, and children, and location of the households for the last UNPS survey before Covid, here referred to as Round 0, and for each survey round.
+Using the household rosters from UHFS and the UNPS 2019/20, we have data on the number of household members, adults, and children, and location of the households for the last UNPS survey before COVID-19, here referred to as Round 0, and for each survey round.
-One caveat is that UNPS 2019/20 data collection took place between April 2019 and February 2020, which means that the pre-Covid information on household size can be more than a year for the first UHFS survey.
+One caveat is that UNPS 2019/20 data collection took place between April 2019 and February 2020, which means that the pre-COVID-19 information on household size can be more than a year for the first UHFS survey.
 The top three panels of [@fig:members_location] show the impact of lockdowns on the number of household members and on the number of adults and children separately.